 The Southern Cross Brigade offers the opportunity to experience the cultural, political and social conditions in socialist Cuba firsthand through visits to hospitals, schools, urban agriculture projects, historical sites and more!
 Brigadistas (brigade participants) will also meet with a range of Cubans who work for national organisations, such as the unions and the Women’s Federation, as well as people working in government, including economists and foreign affairs experts.
 Participants will also experience agricultural life, spending five mornings alongside Cuban farmers doing agricultural activities such as fruit picking, pruning or planting.

 The majority of the three week trip will be spent in a camp about an hour’s drive outside of Havana.
-This year’s program will also give participants an opportunity to spend time in Havana and to travel from Havana, on the west side of the island, to the cities of Santa Clara and Trinidad in the middle of the island.
-Trinidad is a UNESCO World Heritage city, renowned for its colonial era buildings and its 18th century sugar cane mills.
-The brigade will also make a brief stop in the city of Cienfuegos.
+This year’s program will also give participants an opportunity to spend time in Havana and to travel from Havana, on the west side of the island, to the city of Santa Clara in the middle of the island and also to Granma Province in eastern Cuba.

 - On arrival at the camp in Cuba you will need to pay a further 900 CUC (Cuban Convertible Pesos) in cash, which equates to approximately $AU1200.
 This cost covers all accommodation, food, travel and activities for the duration of the brigade.